vucongtuanduong/heart-disease-prediction-mlops/README.md

 - Deployed the model for batch predictions using Docker and for real-time predictions using Gunicorn, Flask, and Docker.

-- Used Evidently for Model Monitoring, creting reports
+- Used Evidently for model monitoring, creating reports to ensure model performance.

-- Applied some best practices, like unittest and makefile
+- Applied best practices such as unit testing and utilizing Makefile for build automation.

 ## Dataset